What are the best superfoods for smoothies?

-Superfoods are a quick and easy way to get some serious nutrients into your body, yet stepping into the world of superfoods can be intimidating.
-I’ve wandered through the health aisles of the market in a daze… wondering if these so-called super foods could possibly be worth the super price.
+Superfoods are a quick and easy way to get some serious nutrients into your body, yet stepping into the world of superfoods for smoothies can be intimidating.
+I’ve wandered through the health aisles of the market in a daze… wondering if these so-called super foods could possibly be worth the “super price”.
 But what are superfoods?

 In short, superfoods are great for your body and great for our world.
 They’re all natural and are filled with many nutrients that our bodies crave but don’t receive.
 And because they are non-GMO + organic that means they are coming from hard working farmers who take care of their crops and the earth in sustainable ways.

-Here are my top 10 superfood smoothie boosters:
+Here are my top 10 superfoods for smoothies:

 If you are looking for a green smoothie staple then you have come to the right place.
 These do-it-all superseeds are good for your head with their high content of omega fatty acids that increase healthy brain function, but have also proven to be good for your heart by fighting high cholesterol and heart disease.
 They even boast a wide variety of nutrients, such as: protein, fiber, amino acids, vitamins, minerals, iron, calcium and antioxidants.
 Use up to three tablespoons of chia seeds in your smoothie.